 Healthcare professionals that wish to become certified MEs must be licensed, certified, or registered to perform medical examinations in accordance with applicable State laws and regulations.
-The first step in the certification process is to register via the National Registry website3.
-Once registered, the ME is assigned a National Registry number.
-The ME must then complete the required training and pass the certification test to become certified and listed on the National Registry.
+The first step in the certification process is for ME candidates to register via the National Registry website (https://nationalregistry.fmcsa.dot.gov).
+Once registered, the ME is assigned a unique identification number (national registry number).
+ME candidates must then complete the required training and pass the certification test to become certified and listed on the National Registry.